SecureApiGateway/secure-api-gateway-ob-uk-rs/secure-api-gateway-ob-uk-rs-validation/README.md

 Validation errors are communicated using the OBIE data-model class: `uk.org.openbanking.datamodel.error.OBError1` This can then be transformed into a HTTP response which conforms to the OBIE spec.

+All validators will assume that the OB data model objects passed to them as arguments have already undergone schema validation.
+This means that, for example, validators do not need to do null checks on fields marked as required in the schema, other validations such as ranges and regexs enforced by the schema will also not be implemented.

+These validators are aimed at capturing rules that cannot be expressed on a per-field basis, or to add more restrictive validations to fields.

 ### Key classes
 #### [com.forgerock.sapi.gateway.ob.uk.rs.validation.obie.BaseOBValidator<T>](secure-api-gateway-ob-uk-rs-validation-obie/src/main/java/com/forgerock/sapi/gateway/ob/uk/rs/validation/obie/BaseOBValidator.java)
 Abstract base class which implements the Validator interface and provides some common functionality for all Open Banking specific validators.